 To launch recoll, simply run:

 The first time you launch recoll, you will see the screen shown below.
-Here you are asked to choose one of two menu before starting indexing: (1) "Indexing configuration" which controls how to build a document database index, or (2) "Indexing schedule" which controls how often to update a database index.
+You will be asked to choose one of two menu before starting indexing: (1) "Indexing configuration" which controls how to build a document database index, or (2) "Indexing schedule" which controls how often to update a database index.
 For now, click on "Indexing configuration" menu.

 In the configuration window, you will see "Top directories" (directories which contain documents to search), and "Skipped paths" (file system paths to avoid when building a document index) under "General parameters" tab.
 In this example, I add "~/Documents" to "Top directories" field.